DEIB-GECO/genereg/doc/source/datamatrixes.rst

 ``create_m2()``

 	The CREATE_M2 operation builds the second data matrix for each target gene of interest, adding to the first matrix data about the expression of candidate regulatory genes of each gene of interest.
-One data matrix for each target gene is created and exported locally in as many Excel files as the considered genes; while the whole set of M2 matrixes is returned as a Python dictionary (dict_model_v2.p), where each target gene (set as key) is associated with a Pandas dataframe containing the data for its M2 matrix (set as value).
+One data matrix for each target gene is created and exported locally in as many Excel files as the considered genes; while the whole set of M2 matrices is returned as a Python dictionary (dict_model_v2.p), where each target gene (set as key) is associated with a Pandas dataframe containing the data for its M2 matrix (set as value).

 	**Return:** a Python dictionary